rose-pine/google-chrome/README.md

 1. Download your desired theme.
 2. Navigate to `chrome://extensions` & click `load unpacked`.
-3. Choose the folder containing your theme & the colors should load automatically.
+3. Choose the folder containing your theme & the theme should load automatically.

 **Customization**